SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventions.md

 | **+**/**-**     | **[+]**/**[-]** Suggested                      | The author should consider implementing the suggestion; a reviewer should not reject code where the author has deliberated not to follow the suggestion.|

 > While this document is in draft, guidelines that have not been
-> discussed or have been questioned have the priority mark written
+> discussed or have been questioned may have the priority mark written
 > in italic font (e.g. "it is _**required**_ that ..." or "**_[+++]_**").